Evo-1: Lightweight Vision-Language-Action Model with Preserved Semantic Alignment: Experiments

 \subsection{Generalization Experiments}

 \textbf{Setup.} The generalization experiments are conducted using the real-world \textit{Pick and Place Can} task as the base scenario.
 In each trial, the robot is required to grasp a beverage can on the table and place it into a white box.
 To evaluate generalization in a systematic way, we define four types of disturbance conditions, shown in Figure~\ref{fig:robustness}: (i) adding an unseen distractor object, (ii) changing the background color, (iii) shifting the target position, and (iv) varying the target height.
 All of these changes are beyond the training distribution.
-Each type of disturbance targets a unique aspect, enabling a thorough evaluation of the model’s robustness and generalization across diverse scenarios.
 We conducted 20 trials for each disturbance condition to ensure the statistical reliability of the evaluation.

 \textbf{Results.} As shown in Table~\ref{tab:disturbance_results}, Evo-1 consistently outperforms SmolVLA across all disturbance settings.
 It achieves 95\% in the base case and remains robust under unseen distractors (80\%) and background shifts (75\%), significantly surpassing SmolVLA (65\%, 60\%).
 For position variations, Evo-1 maintains high success rates (95\%, 85\%, 80\%) under increasing displacement, while SmolVLA degrades notably.
 Likewise, under height variations, Evo-1 retains strong performance (100\%, 90\%, 70\%), demonstrating superior generalization.